Egyptian President Abdel Fattah el-Sisi met with Israeli Prime Minister Benjamin Netanyahu for the first time in public on Tuesday.

-Almost four decades since former Egyptian President Anwar al-Sadat extended a hand of peace to Israel, the two governments have reached "full partnership and unbreakable alliance", analysts say.
+It has been almost four decades since former Egyptian President Anwar al-Sadat extended a hand of peace to Israel.

-Although many Egyptians continue to regard Israel as a threat and sympathise with the Palestinian cause, the relationship between the two countries has become markedly explicit under President Abdel Fattah el-Sisi.
+Although many Egyptians continue to regard Israel as a threat and sympathise with the Palestinian cause, the relationship between the two countries has become markedly explicit under Sisi.

 "Egyptian-Israeli relations are today at their highest level in history," Nathan Thrall, a Jerusalem-based senior analyst for the International Crisis Group (ICG), a research NGO, told Al Jazeera.

 In 2016, Egyptian foreign minister, Sameh Shoukry, visited Israeli Prime Minister Benjamin Netanyahu in a much-publicised meeting at the latter's home in Jerusalem.
 It was the first visit by any Egyptian FM in close to a decade.
 Netanyahu said the two "made time to watch the Euro 2016 final" football game together.

 Egyptian President Anwar al-Sadat shakes hands with former Israeli PM Menachem Begin after addressing the Israeli government on November 20, 1977 [The Associated Press]

 In 2015, the Israeli embassy in Cairo was reopened after a four-year closure, due to protests in front of the embassy over Israel's killing of several Egyptian police officers in the Sinai.
 And, in the same year, Egypt voted in favour of Israel to become a member of a United Nations committee - the first time that Egypt has voted for Israel at the UN since the creation of the Jewish state in 1948.